-Battlefield V will definitely have a battle royale.
+Battlefield 5 will definitely have a battle royale.
 The announcement was made at EA’s E3 press conference, and confirms that the mode will exist in the upcoming WW2 FPS.
-EA didn't show any footage of the new mode, but did say that there will be teamplay, vehicles, and destruction mechanics carried over from the game’s traditional multiplayer.
-However, they didn't reveal how the mode would work, or the player count attached to it, saying they'll share more details later this year.
+EA say that there will be teamplay, vehicles, and destruction mechanics carried over from the game’s traditional multiplayer.

 Battlefield 5 modes

-Battlefield’s bread and butter has always been Conquest mode – the large-scale capture point game – and so, naturally, it will return for Battlefield V. Joining it will be Team Deathmatch and Domination, and DICE promises that gameplay adjustments will make these modes feel new and exciting.
+Battlefield’s bread and butter has always been Conquest mode – the large-scale capture point game – and so, naturally, it will return for Battlefield 5.
+Joining it will be Team Deathmatch, Conquest Assault, and Domination, and DICE promises that gameplay adjustments will make these modes feel new and exciting.